 fresh, cut flowers.
 Or, perhaps it is a single flower or corsage that you

-want, as a keepsake for as long as possible.
-Make the memory last.
+have receieved, and want to make it a keepsake for as long as possible.
+Make

 Here are some cut flower care tips and instructions, for helping them to